-Whether you want to experiment taking 360° photos with your mobile phone, have a Ricoh Theta or use a 3D software to render 360° images, Kuula is the best place to share your work.
+Uploading 360 photos and images has never been easier thanks to Kuula.
+Whether you want to experiment taking 360 photos with your mobile phone, have a Ricoh Theta or a DSLR or use a 3D software to render 360 images, Kuula is the best place to share your work.
 It has an easy to use interface for uploading files and it works right in your browser on both desktop and mobile devices.

 Open your browser, go to the registration page on Kuula.
 All you need to do is to choose a unique user name, enter your email and choose a password.
 After that you are ready to go!